Veil-Project/veil-project.github.io/en/drafts/2019-05-09-state-of-veil.md

 Owning Veil now allows you to earn staking rewards while the new network is under development, and would be of interest to those who trust and have confidence in the team behind Veil.

 Migrating away from our core technology is a difficult decision, particularly as it means the loss of a good portion of the project's seed investment, and a requirement for additional capital to fund the activity of developing a new protocol.
-We started Veil with the mission to create an anonymous cryptocurrency that can serve the privacy needs of its users for generations to come.
+We started Veil with the mission to create an anonymous cryptocurrency that can serve the privacy needs of its users for generations to come. **Our mission has not changed.**

 Privacy will only increase in importance and necessary as we move forward, and so we are confident the temporary setback we experience today will be more than compensated in the long-term by the benefits of a more reliable anonymity protocol at the core of our network.